shanudhawale/RAG-chatbot/README.md

 - FastAPI for API endpoints
 - LlamaIndex for RAG implementation
 - ChromaDB for vector storage + Instructor-base Embeddings
-- LLM evaluation using LlamaIndex
+- LLM evaluation using LlamaIndex using RelevancyEvaluator, FaithfulnessEvaluator

 ### Frontend Components
 - Chainlit for interactive interface